-If you have a prior authorization set to expire March 1, 2020 through June 30, 2020, it will be extended for 90 days.
+If you have a prior authorization that is set to expire in December 2020 it will be extended for 90 days.
 Beginning on January 1, 2021 existing prior authorizations will no longer be extended.

 This extension does not apply to current authorizations for one-time services, new requests for authorization or pharmacy prior authorizations.
 For example, a single non-emergency ambulance trip would not be extended, but a recurring non-emergency ambulance authorization for dialysis would be extended.

 Members who turn 21 on or after March 18, 2020 remain entitled to medically necessary Early and Periodic Screening, Diagnosis, and Treatment (EPDST) services, known in Texas as the Texas Health Steps Comprehensive Care Program.